TryAtSoftware/Equalizer/README.md

 ### Customizing

-Validating the equality or inequality between sub-multitudes of two complex objects is enough to cover a big percentage of the desired equalization process (including the possibility of using various logical functions throughout [value templates](#value-templates)).
+Validating the equality or inequality between specific segments of two complex objects is enough to cover a big percentage of use cases (including the possibility of using various logical functions throughout [value templates](#value-templates)).
 Nevertheless, the complex equalization profiles allow registering custom `complex equalization rules` using the `AddRule(complexEqualizationRule)` method.

 ## General equalization profiles